mvidaurre/tail-recursion/README.md

 Recursion is a method where the solution to a problem depends on solutions to smaller instances of the same problem (as opposed to iteration).
 The approach can be applied to many types of problems, and recursion is one of the central ideas of computer science.

 Here we compare the pure recursion, the memoization example prepared by  @RayHightower in his [post](http://rayhightower.com/blog/2014/04/12/recursion-and-memoization/) and a tail-recursion implementation.
-Also we compare the Ruby and Elixir implementations of the tail-recursion.
+Also we compare the [Ruby](https://www.ruby-lang.org/) and [Elixir](http://elixir-lang.org/) implementations of the tail-recursion.

 Tail-recursive functions are functions in which all recursive calls are tail calls and hence do not build up any deferred operations.
 The significance of tail recursion is that when making a tail-recursive call (or any tail call), the caller's return position need not be saved on the call stack; when the recursive call returns, it will branch directly on the previously saved return position.
 Therefore, in languages that recognize this property of tail calls, tail recursion saves both space and time.

+The [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) are use to illustrate these concepts in the code.

 #Requirements to run the code
 * **Ruby**.
 For installation please follow these [instructions](https://www.ruby-lang.org/en/documentation/installation/)